-Dynamic Range has become a big marketing tool used by companies to promote their new cameras.
-We wanted to take several of the newer cameras: Sony FS7, ARRI AMIRA, Blackmagic URSA, and the Canon C300 and see how the would perform on a latitude test.
+Dynamic range has become a big marketing tool used by companies to promote their new cameras.
+We wanted to take several of the newer cameras: Sony FS7, ARRI AMIRA, Blackmagic URSA, and the Canon C300 to see how they might perform on a latitude test.

-We did a very simple comparison shot.
+For reference, we did a very simple comparison shot for the purpose of this test.
 We shot our model with a chip chart behind him and a really bright light bulb on his other shoulder.

 Watch the video of our dynamic range test below: